 Tips for your finances can be similar to the tips you might read about health and fitness.
 It all depends on what your goal is and what works best for you.

-A marathon runner wouldn’t train in the same way as a weight lifter.
-But there will be some general rules which will apply to both.
+A marathon runner wouldn’t train in the same way as a weightlifter.
+But there will be some general rules that will apply to both.
 For example, they’ll both need to consume enough calories to fuel their training and help recover, but how much they need might be different.

-In the same way, there are tips about retirement which will need to be applied in different ways to different people.
+In the same way, there are tips about retirement that will need to be applied in different ways for different people.

 Here are three rules of thumb and how to apply them.